 Original Paper

-ConBERT: A concatenation of bidirectional transformers for standardization of operative report from electronic medical records
+ConBERT: A concatenation of bidirectional transformers for the standardization of operative reports from electronic medical records

 Abstract

-An operative report is a document containing the details of the surgery.
-The standardization of the medical terminology for the operative report written in free-text is significant to perform medical research and establish insurance systems by sharing information on treatment accurately.
-However, standardization of operative reports is a labor-intensive task with a risk of induced errors.
+Background: An operative report is a document containing the details of the surgery.
+The standardization of the medical terminology appearing in the operative report that is written in free text is important for medical research and the establishment of insurance systems by allowing the accurate sharing of information on treatment.
+However, the standardization of operative reports is a labor-intensive task with a risk of induced errors.

-We propose a ConBERT model for predicting the ICD (International Classification of Disease)-9 code through the operative report and diagnosis recorded in free-text for standardizing the operative report automatically.
+Objective: We propose a concatenated bidirectional encoder representation from transformers (ConBERT) model for predicting the International Classification of Disease (ICD)-9 code from operative reports and diagnoses recorded in free-text to automatically standardize the operative report.

-We compare the pre-trained models of BERT and Character BERT and create a new model by concatenating the combinations of each model.
+Methods: We compared the pre-trained BERT and Character BERT models and created a new model by concatenating the combinations of each model.

-proposed ConBERT shows a micro F1 score of 0.7610, precision of 0.8164, and recall of 0.7125.
-In addition, we develop a web-based application to demonstrate the performance of our model and provide functions of our application publicly.
+Results: Our proposed ConBERT showed a micro F1 score of 0.7610, a precision of 0.8164, and a recall of 0.7125.
+We also developed a publicly accessible web-based application to demonstrate the performance and provide the functions of our model.

+Conclusions:

-Keywords: Standardization of operative report, Medical Code Prediction, ConBERT, ICD-9 code
+Keywords: Operative Report Standardization; Medical Code Prediction; ConBERT; ICD-9 Code

 Introduction

-Remarkable and steady development in medical research and tools had led to continuous improvement of surgical treatments; today, different kinds of surgery are performed in various fields.
-In general surgery, for example, an identical procedure can be performed either by using an open approach or minimally invasive tools, such as laparoscopy and robotic systems [1].
-Additionally, different types of operative reports for rectal cancer, including low anterior resection or ultra-low anterior resection, can be performed for different individuals according to the distance from the anus to rectal cancer [2].
-Exact documentation of operation records, therefore, is essential to provide appropriate information.
+Remarkable and steady development in medical research and tools had led to the continuous improvement of surgical treatments such that different kinds of surgery are now performed in various fields.
+In general surgery, for example, an identical procedure can be performed using an open approach or minimally invasive tools such as laparoscopy and robotic systems [1].
+Additionally, different types of operative reports for rectal cancer, including low or ultra-low anterior resections, can be produced for individuals according to the distance from the anus to rectal cancer [2].
+The exact documentation of operation records, therefore, is essential to provide appropriate information.

 The operative report, which denotes a representative procedure such as “appendectomy” or “cholecystectomy,” is an important component of the surgical record as it contains key surgical information.
-The operative report is dictated right after an operation and included in the patient's electronic health record.
-It contains important information such as the type of surgery and method of approach.
-Primarily, operation records are created by surgeons; however, their documentation varies substantially.
+The operative report is dictated immediately after an operation and included in the patient's electronic health record.
+This report contains important information such as the type of surgery and method of approach.
+Operative records are primarily created by surgeons; however, their documentation varies substantially.
 Surgeons generally record operative reports in free-text and use unofficial abbreviations (e.g., appendectomy, laparoscopic appendectomy, lap. appendectomy, lapa. appe, appendectomy, laparoscopic, etc.).
-Non-standard terminology of operative reports may significantly affect the data quality and confuse physicians.
+The use of non-standard terminology in operative reports may significantly affect the data quality and confuse physicians.
 Therefore, the standardization of operative reports is an important topic for analysis as it plays a critical role in clinical research and quality assurance in healthcare.
-The International Classification of Diseases (ICD) is a database of clinical terminologies managed by the World Health Organization (WHO) and is widely accepted as a standardized medical terminology guide [3].
-Standardization of operative reports implies matching unstructured data from operative reports written in free-text with structured data such as ICD codes.
-However, standardization of operative reports requires a manual chart review, which is a time- and effort-consuming process.
+The International Classification of Diseases (ICD) is a database of clinical terminologies managed by the World Health Organization (WHO) that is widely accepted as a guide for standardized medical terminology [3].
+The standardization of operative reports implies matching unstructured data from operative reports written in free text to structured data such as ICD codes.
+However, such standardization requires a manual chart review, which is time- and effort-consuming.